Narre Warren South - East

 Narre Warren South - East was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Narre Warren South - East has notable cultural diversity, with 36.6% of its population born overseas and 34.5% speaking a language other than English at home.
-Christianity is the predominant religion in Narre Warren South - East, comprising 45.7% of people.
-However, Islam is overrepresented compared to Greater Melbourne, making up 12.0% of the population versus 11.1%.
+Narre Warren South-East has high cultural diversity, with 36.6% of its population born overseas and 34.5% speaking a language other than English at home.
+Christianity is the dominant religion in Narre Warren South-East, comprising 45.7%.
+Islam is overrepresented compared to Greater Melbourne's average, making up 12.0%.

 Frequently Asked Questions - Diversity